 For years I have followed the advice of the medical industry in staying out of the sun.
 This advice was enforced as law from my mother because I grew up on a farm in North Carolina and had two heat strokes, one at 4 and another at 15.
 She was absolutely adamant about the fact that I should wear long sleeve shirts and a pith helmet to keep the heat down and the sun away as I worked in the fields.
 I married in 1975 and my wife, a medical technologist, insisted that I wear sunscreen anytime that I went into the sun, as I am an avid golfer.

 The low back problems started in the spring (a particularly important season for low serum vitamin D) of 1979 when I was 28.
 My primary care physician told me that he thought I just had a muscle strain and had me take ibuprofen to relieve the pain.
-I went through a number of cycles (always in the spring) of back pain that was treated with ibuprofen until 1986 when he could no longer stand the grimace on my face and sent me in for x ray.
+I went through many cycles (always in the spring) of back pain that was treated with ibuprofen until 1986 when he could no longer stand the grimace on my face and sent me in for x ray.
 I knew that I was in trouble when the x ray technician asked after the first take, “are you sure that you have not had back surgery?”
 The physician was kind and sent me a letter of apology for all the years that he thought that I was just complaining.

 I then began my quest for spine health after the first surgery.
 I consumed large amounts of minerals and anything else that would help my spine as ‘the nutrient of the day’ was marketed.
 However, my real finding came very serendipitously.

 I am not a doctor and do not suggest that you do any of the following without consulting your primary care physician and have a serum vitamin D, 25(OH)D, test.
 Most of the vitamin D researchers agree that a level below 40 ng/ml is deficient.
-You may have to educate your doctor because there is no profit in selling sunshine.
+The normal range for 25(OH)D is 40 to 100 ng/ml.

 It was several months later, fall of 2004 that I read an article about rickets for inner city children and the ‘sunlight’ came through.
 Spend more time in ac, the less exposure to sunshine.
 I begin to research vitamin D and sunshine.
 The internet was full of all kinds of articles on Vitamin D. I did not know what to believe.
 Willing to try anything because of the constant pain, I begin to take 2000 IU per day on November 4, 2004.
 This was an amount that the FDA said was a safe upper limit.
-However, I had read on one of the multiple sclerosis websites that they thought that 4000 IU per day was okay because people on the equator consistently got about 10,000 IU per day from sun exposure.
+However, I had read on one of the multiple sclerosis websites that they thought that 4000 IU per day was okay because people on the equator consistently get about 10,000 IU per day from sun exposure.

 There was an immediate response in my system as the next day I did not get chilled from exposure to cold air.
 This was unusual for me.
 I continued to increase the amount that I took each day until at above 4000 IU per day, I did not see any more improvement in joint or muscle pain.
 At that level the entire joint and muscle pain that had plagued me for years was gone except for lumbar region pain.
 I had regained my original height of 6 feet from a height of 5 feet 11 inches; a general indication of improved spine health.
 I continued this level until the spring of 2005 when during my annual physical I convinced my doctor that I had been deficient in vitamin D. We found my serum 25(OH)D was at 54 ng/ml or normal after six months of supplementation.
-I have reduced my supplementation of vitamin D through the summer to 2000 IU per day and plan to increase back to 4000 IU per day during the winter.

 In February 2005 I discovered a website sponsored by the vitamin D Council with Dr. John Cannell as its Director.
 This website allowed me to look at the chronic diseases that were correlated to vitamin D deficiency and then link directly to the medical research abstracts.
 I was absolutely amazed.
 I will repeat my daughters’ statement, “a correlation does not mean causation.”
 I took enough of the abstracts to my doctor to convince him that there was a problem in the general population with vitamin D deficiency.

 So where are we now?
-There is a lot of excitement in all of the areas of chronic disease and cancer and their correlation to vitamin D. Please take the time to help guide your doctor in the new research on vitamin D. As there is not much of a profit advantage in treating disease with sunshine, it will take a long time for this to become general knowledge.
+There is a lot of excitement in all the areas of chronic disease and cancer and their correlation to vitamin D. Please take the time to help guide your doctor in the new research on vitamin D. As there is not much of a profit advantage in treating disease with sunshine, it will take a long time for this to become general knowledge.
 Please become proactive in helping the medical community to become educated and promote more research through contact with your local US Representative.